corpnewt/CorpBot.py/README.md

 	  $resurrect
 	   └─ Restore life to the bot.
 What magic is this?
 	  $setkillrole [role]
-	   └─ Sets the required role ID to add/remove hacks (admin only).
+	   └─ Sets the required role to kill/resurrect the bot (admin only).

 ## Fliptime
 ####	Fliptime Cog (1 command) - Fliptime.py Extension: